 The self-review phase includes inquiry, data analysis, and self-reflection, which culminate in a self-study document that summarizes key findings and insights.
 This phase is faculty-led and should involve the entire program faculty, as well as invite input from other stakeholders such as students, alumni, administration, etc.

-Review teams are generally comprised of two external and one internal reviewer (from a different college than that of the program under review) and nominations are submitted to the dean’s office via the reviewer nomination form.
+Review teams are generally comprised of two external and one internal reviewers (from a different college than that of the program under review), and nominations are submitted to the Dean’s Office via the reviewer nomination form (.doc).
 It is the Dean’s responsibility to determine the final make-up of the review team.
 Once reviewers are identified, formal invitations are sent to the selected reviewers either by the college or department.

 Honoraria and Other Costs

 The college is responsible for the payment of all expenses associated with the site visit, including reviewer travel and honoraria.
 External reviewers are typically paid $1,000 (exclusive of approved travel expenses).
 Although serving as an internal reviewer is considered university service for Cal Poly faculty members, a modest stipend of $500 is recommended for internal reviewers.